jeremylvln/Shulker/docs/src/guide/getting-started/prerequisites.md

 - At least one Linux node is needed for the Shulker operators to work (no special architecture is required)

-:::note
+:::info

 By default, any `ProxyFleet` will create automatically a Kubernetes Service of `LoadBalancer` kind.
 For this behavior to work properly, your cloud provider should support load balancer provisioning.
 While this is a non-issue for almost all cloud providers, it may be one if you are self-provisioning your own Kubernetes Cluster.

 :::

-:::note
+:::info

 The node requirements are those for the Shulker operators to work.
 It may not reflect those of containers created by Shulker.
 While there is